1995 Williamsburg Bridge subway collision: Aftermath

 The New York City Transit Authority (NYCTA), the division of the Metropolitan Transportation Authority (MTA) that operated the subway system, conducted its own investigation and concluded that the Williamsburg Bridge signals were spaced too closely together.
 A lack of communication between different divisions of the NYCTA was also blamed for the crash since the conditions that caused the crash had been known as early as 1993.

 Because of the incident, the MTA modified both track signals and train cars to lower trains' average speeds.
 Trains' maximum speeds on straight track segments were throttled from 55 miles per hour (89 km/h) to 40 miles per hour (64 km/h), and the MTA installed "grade-time" signals around the system to ensure that a train could only travel under a certain maximum speed before it was allowed to proceed.
 This modification of signals led to increases in train delays around the system, which in turn was a contributing factor to a transit crisis in 2017-2018.

 The front car of the J train, R40A car No. 4461, and the back car of the M train, R42 car No. 4664, were both completely destroyed in the collision.
 The other seven cars in the J train, as well as the next-to-last three cars of the M train, were slightly damaged.
 The J train consist had been composed exclusively of R40A cars, while the M train consist had contained only R42s.
 Both car types had similar exterior dimensions, so the MTA paired together the undamaged mates of the destroyed cars, 4460 and 4665.
-After retirement, this pair was preserved by Railway Preservation Corp. and is now stored at Coney Island Yard.
+After retirement, this pair was preserved by Railway Preservation Corp. and is now stored at Coney Island Yard after the then-future R160 and R179 orders replaced all R42 and R40 fleet.